 How Did We Get Here?

-It was primarily due to a small eight-camera, analog video recording system at the Portland, Maine International Jetport, that we have any meaningful visual record of the movements of the terrorists that day.
-Earlier in the morning, two of the hijackers, Mohamed Atta and Abdul Aziz al Omari, made their way through a security checkpoint in the tiny commuter terminal on their way to Boston.
+Only one visual record of the hijackers’ movements was uncovered.
+It did not come from Logan International in Boston, Washington-Dulles in Virginia, or Newark International in New Jersey.
+Instead, the footage was found on a small eight-camera, analog video recording system at the Portland, Maine International Jetport.
+Earlier in the morning, two of the hijackers, Mohamed Atta and Abdul Aziz al Omari, made their way through a security checkpoint in the small commuter terminal on their way to Boston.

 A few days after the attack, Grant Fredericks, one of the leading video examination experts, was called into the FBI field office in Boston to help decipher the garbled multiplexed video recordings from the Portland airport.

-Using what was considered advanced video equipment at the time, Fredericks recovered the first clear images of the hijackers, helping investigators begin to put a face to the terrorists responsible for the deaths of 2,976 people.
+Using what was considered advanced video equipment at the time, Fredericks helped recover the first clear images of the hijackers, helping investigators begin to identify the terrorists responsible for the deaths of 2,976 people.

-In the following years, and primarily in the wake of the 9/11 attacks, video monitoring in the US and elsewhere became a priority for almost every public facility deemed to be part of a nation’s critical infrastructure.
-The exploding analog video surveillance market soon gave way to new, cheaper, and more complicated digital technologies.
+In the following years, video monitoring across the world became a priority for almost every public facility deemed to be part of a nation’s critical infrastructure.
+The analog video surveillance market soon gave way to the newer, cheaper, and more complicated digital recording devices.
+Furthermore, the iPhone was introduced in 2007 and put recording devices into the pockets of millions of people.

-By 2011, just a decade after the attack on the US homeland, cameras could be found almost everywhere that the public had access, including buses, taxis, trains, grocery stores, schools, and even in our churches.
-Our surveillance society was complete.
+By 2011, just a decade after the September 11 attack, cameras could be found almost everywhere that the public had access.
+You could spot CCTV cameras on buses, taxis, trains, grocery stores, schools, and even in our churches.
+The prolific growth of video evidence has not slowed down in the years since – if anything, it has only increased.

 Today, police from around the world are learning to effectively leverage the now prolific monitoring of our public lives in the pursuit of enhancing public safety and furthering criminal investigations.